 The Output crop ratio is different from all other ratios in the list because it lets you establish a relation between your crop and image size in pixels.

-As stated earlier, the crop ratio defines the relation between the long and short edge of your image.
-Assuming you process or export your image to a fixed scale, the more you crop the fewer pixels there will be in the final image.
+As stated earlier, the crop ratio defines the relationship between the long and short edge of your image.
+Assuming your process or export your image to a fixed scale, the more you crop the fewer pixels there will be in the final image.
 In short: heavy cropping, small image.

 The opposite is also possible.
 Say, you define the image size in pixels, mm, cm or inch in a Process Recipe.
 This can be either one edge or both.
 Next, you select the Output ratio in the crop tool.
 The cropping is now controlled by the selected Process Recipe.

 Images that I create for this blog, like the one above, are 3000 px long edge.
 I have a Process Recipe for that.
 I always use ratio 3×4 when I crop the main image for the blog, which will automatically result in 2250 pixels short edge.
 For that reason, the units in the Crop tool are greyed out because the Process Recipe is in control.

 While you crop you will notice from the size labels in the viewer that the value you define in the selected Process Recipe is enforced and maintained.
 In the background, Capture One either up or downscales the image on processing within a range of 1-250%.
 You can monitor this from the Scale value in the Process Summary tool.

 It is always good to think outside the box as a creative professional.
 The Crop Outside Image setting is the Capture One’s equivalent to that philosophy.
 This works on images that have an Angle Rotation or Keystone adjustment.